HumanSignal/label-studio/docs/source/guide/prompts_overview.md

 ---

-Use Prompts to evaluate and refine your LLM prompts, and then generate predictions to automate your labeling process.
+Use Prompts to evaluate and refine your LLM prompts and then generate predictions to automate your labeling process.

 All you need to get started is an OpenAI API key and a project.